-The Group is exposed to fair value interest rate risk in relation to fixed rate pledged bank deposits, bank borrowings and interest bearing loans from a related party.
-The Group is also exposed to cash flow interest rate risk in relation to variable rate bank balances.
+The Group is exposed to fair value interest rate risk in relation to fixed rate pledged bank deposits, bank borrowings, finance lease and interest bearing loans from related parties.
+The Group is also exposed to cash flow interest rate risk in relation to variable rate bank balances and bank borrowings.
 The Group currently does not have an interest rate hedging policy to mitigate interest rate risk; nevertheless, the management monitors interest rate exposure and will consider hedging significant interest rate risk should the need arise.